ArtskydJ/josephdykstra.com/_content/a-vote-for-a-candidate-that-cant-win.md

 As you can see, I just ran the numbers; feel free to double-check them.
 In each scenarios, Clam Chowder had the same number of votes: 4500.
 It is clear that a vote for Creamy Cool Whip was not a vote for Clam Chowder.
 You know what *is* a vote for Clam Chowder?
 Voting for Clam Chowder.

-The Ketchuppers are attemting to get your vote.
+The Ketchuppers are attempting to get your vote.
 Are you comprimising your morals if you give it to them?